Drewmacauley/W3-Mr-Roboger-s-Neighborhood/README.md

 8/21/20 4:45 PM

 # Description
-A week three final project showing the use of CSS, HTML, Readme, JS, loop,
+A week three final project showing the use of CSS, HTML, Readme, JS, for loop,

 ## Program setop Instructions
 1. Clone this repository.